Cuberick-Orion/Bi-Blip4CIR/README.md

 ### Finetuning BLIP image encoder

 In our work, we elect to freeze the BLIP image encoder during stage-I finetuning.
-However, it is also possible to finetune it alongside the BLIP text encoder will be beneficial.
+However, it is also possible to finetune it alongside the BLIP text encoder.

 Note that finetuning the BLIP image encoder would require much more VRAM.

----
+***

 ### Training without bi-directional queries